 This virus trial was active last year but was halted.
 It now appears to be reactivated according to Seneca Therapeutics, Inc., a clinical-stage biopharmaceutical company dedicated to the development of oncolytic immunotherapeutics for cancer based on Seneca Valley Virus (SVV-001).
 Seneca announced the receipt of positive guidance from the FDA on the reactivation of the SVV-001 IND and Phase I/II protocol.
 The Phase I/II study will be in combination with a checkpoint inhibitor and include patients with either neuroendocrine tumors (NET) or carcinomas (NEC).
 The Phase I/II clinical study should begin during 2nd quarter, 2021.
 Read more here.

-Clearly it’s still early days in the Oncolytic Virus field with minimum breakthrough in terms of success on humans.
+Clearly, it’s still early days in the Oncolytic Virus field with minimum breakthroughs in terms of success on humans.
 In terms of the Neuroendocrine connection.
-We wait to hear from Uppsala on how the human test of AdVince is coming along.
+We are waiting to hear from Uppsala about how the human test of AdVince is coming along.
 My agents are scanning the internet every day looking for any comment.

 If you want to learn more about Oncolytic Viruses in general – there’s a great summary here.